MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/complex-functions.md

 ### <a name="remarks"></a>Açıklamalar

-Dal keser negatif gerçek ekseni boyunca ' dir.
+Dal keser negatif gerçek eksende var.

 ### <a name="example"></a>Örnek